 New studentships are usually advertised between January and March each year on this website on the Available Studentships page, and elsewhere.
 Some studentships are advertised later in the year.

-You need to have, or will have, a Masters degree by the time the studentship starts.
+You need to have, or will have, a Masters degree or equivalent relevant experience by the time the studentship starts.

 You also need to meet the AHRC’s UK residency requirements.
-(Full details are in the ‘Training Grant Funding Guide’ available on the AHRC’s website at: https://www.ukri.org/files/legacy/publications/rcuk-training-grant-guide-pdf/, and which should be read alongside the ‘Terms and Conditions of RCUK Training Grants’ and the ‘RCUK Training Grant Guide’, both available at the RCUK website (see http://www.ukri.org/funding/information-for-award-holders/grant-terms-and-conditions/) and The Education (Fees and Awards) (England) Regulations 2007.
+(Full details are in the ‘Training Grant Funding Guide’ available on the AHRC’s website at: https://www.ukri.org/files/legacy/publications/rcuk-training-grant-guide-pdf/, and which should be read alongside the ‘Terms and Conditions of RCUK Training Grants’ and the ‘RCUK Training Grant Guide’, both available at the RCUK website (see https://www.ukri.org/funding/information-for-award-holders/grant-terms-and-conditions/) and The Education (Fees and Awards) (England) Regulations 2007.

-EU citizens who are do not meet these residency requirements can apply, but are only eligible for an award that just pays tuition fees and not money to cover living expenses.
+EU citizens who do not meet these residency requirements can apply, but are only eligible for an award that pays tuition fees only and not money to cover living expenses.
 For queries about eligibility for funding under the AHRC CDP programme, prospective students should consult the RCUK’s Terms and Conditions of Research Council Training Grants in the first instance, or contact the admissions office of the HEI to which they will be applying to undertake the PhD.

 In addition to training offered by both the studentship HEI and cultural organisation, the CDP consortium also offers a tailored programme of Cohort Development events.
-These take place twice a year and details can be found on the Training and Cohort Development page of the AHRC CDP website http://www.ahrc-cdp.org/category/activities-for-students/
+These events, workshops and training days take place throughout the academic year.

-Recent seminar topics included: ‘Making Money’, ‘Career Development’, ‘Public Engagement’, and ‘Approaches to Object-Based Scholarship’ and ‘Researching the Historic Environment’
+Recent seminar topics included: ‘Making Money’, ‘Career Development’, ‘Public Engagement’, ‘Approaches to Object-Based Scholarship’ and ‘Researching the Historic Environment’

-Funding is available from the CDP consortium to support student travel and accommodation for Cohort Development events.
+Funding is available from the CDP consortium to support CDP student travel and accommodation for Cohort Development events.
 Please note that CDP students must be from one of partner organisations listed here.